fabou-uobaf/Helferlein/README.md

 # Helferlein
-Small scripts manly for NGS data analysis
+Small scripts mainly for NGS data analysis

 # Description of the scripts